ggfevans/daggerheart-campaign-vault/.web/quartz/content/04-RESOURCES/dh-srd/dh-character-creation.md

 ## STEP 8: CHOOSE DOMAIN CARDS

-Your class has access to two of the nine [Domains](Domains.md) included in the core set.
-Choose two cards from your class’s domains, which are listed in the upper left of your character sheet.
+Your class has access to two of the nine [Domains](dh-Domains.md) included in the core set.
+Choose two cards from your class's domains, which are listed in the upper left of your character sheet.
 You can take one card from each domain or two from a single domain, whichever you prefer.

 ## STEP 9: CREATE YOUR CONNECTIONS